debuss/MTOMSoapClient/README.md

 # MTOMSoapClient
 Small PHP Soap class to deal with MTOM technology, fetching binaries as base64 string.

-This class overrides some SoapClient methods to implement MTOM for PHP.
+This class overrides SoapClient::__doRequest() method to implement MTOM for PHP.
-It decodes XML and integrate attchment in the XML response.
+It decodes XML and integrate attachments in the XML response.

 It replaces the